 Do Oysters have eyes?

-Oysters do possess eyes that they use in order to escape potential predators.
-As a matter of fact, an Oyster has approximately 200 eyes spread out on the shell.
+They do possess eyes that they use in order to escape potential predators.
+As a matter of fact, they have approximately 200 eyes spread out on the shell.
 However, their eyes are not comparable to fish or even humans but rather to insects.

 Do Oysters have pearls?